lammps/lammps/doc/src/neighbor.rst

 the largest cutoff distance between any pair of atom types and a single set of bins is defined to search over for all atom types.
 This can be inefficient if one pair of types has a very long cutoff, but other type pairs have a much shorter cutoff.
+The *multi* style uses different sized bins for groups of different sized particles.
+Different sets of bins are then used to construct the neighbor lists as as further described by Shire, Hanley, and Stratford :ref:`(Shire) <bytype-Shire>`.
+This imposes some extra setup overhead, but the searches themselves may be much faster.
+By default, separate groups of particles are defined for each atom type.
+For systems with two or more types with similar cutoffs, one can reduce the extra overhead by defining custom groupings using the :doc:`neigh_modify <neigh_modify>` command.
+See the :doc:`comm_modify mode bytype <comm_modify>` command for compatible communication options that may be beneficial for simulations of this kind.

-For style *multi* the bin size is set to 1/2 of the shortest cutoff distance and multiple sets of bins are defined to search over for different atom types.
-This imposes some extra setup overhead, but the searches themselves may be much faster for the short-cutoff cases.
+An alternate style, *multi/old*, sets the bin size to 1/2 of the shortest cutoff distance and multiple sets of bins are defined to search over for different atom types.
+This algorithm used to be the default *multi* algorithm in LAMMPS but was found to be significantly slower than the new approach.
+Although, there may be instances where the *multi/old* style could outperform the new style.
-See the :doc:`comm_modify mode multi <comm_modify>` command for a communication option that may also be beneficial for simulations of this kind.

-The *bytype* style is an extension of the *multi* style that was presented by Shire, Hanley, and Stratford :ref:`(Shire) <bytype-Shire>`.
-For style *bytype*, different bin lists are created for each different type and separate bin sizes are generated.
-Whether *bytype* or *multi* is faster may depend on the specifics of your system.
-See the :doc:`comm_modify mode bytype <comm_modify>` command for a compatible communication option.

 The :doc:`neigh_modify <neigh_modify>` command has additional options that control how often neighbor lists are built and which pairs are